SimonLucas/agentic-ai-for-games/docs/tutorial.md

   the configured Qwen model.
 - The local model never calls a tool: use a tool-capable Qwen release, make the request explicit, or try a larger model.
-- Dependency confusion: run commands from the repository root.
+- Path confusion: use the complete runnable block, including its first `cd` line; this makes execution independent of the terminal's starting directory.

 ## Further reading